5 Major Trends of Double 11 Festival, the Biggest Shopping Event in China

 C) New consumption categories emerged or grew

-Particularly in the food and beverage sector, new categories emerged or grew enormously, like pre-made meals that sped up cooking times and healthy options like low alcohol wine, high fiber snacks and plant-based meat.
+Particularly in the food and beverage sector, new categories emerged or grew enormously, like pre-made meals that sped up cooking times and healthy options like low alcohol wine, high fiber snacks and plant-based meat (which is seeing more and more popularity).

 Double 11 is renowned for pricing tricks and complicated discount terms that make it hard to determine if there are truly substantial savings to be had.
 This is beginning to annoy and frustrate users who want terms to be more transparent and don’t want to waste time doing unnecessary calculations.
 However, it’s a motivation for others who see it as a challenge and a sport.
 Groups like the “Stingy Women’s Federation” are also willing to share their tips and tricks with others.

-Similarly, the festival is known for its retailtainment / shoppertainment and gamified e-commerce.
+Similarly, the Single’s Day shopping festival is known for its retail-tainment / shopper-tainment and gamified e-commerce.
 While many enjoy the built-in games, others are annoyed by constant invitations to play and games that require a lot of time and energy for minimal discount rewards.

 This sentiment doesn’t appear to be affecting sales yet but it’s something to watch.
 It’s also unclear how recent restrictions for those under 18, limiting the time they can play online games and mandating game formats, will be applied to this kind of e-commerce gamification.

-Although it’s called Single’s Day, it’s really a season.
+Although Double Eleven Festival is called Single’s Day, it’s really more of a season.
 It demands preparation and there are steps involved that brands new to the event might not know about, such as applying to take part in the different stages of the event, choosing products and deciding on discount terms.
 This is in addition to planning your digital strategy, executing campaigns, arranging collaborations, ensuring regulatory compliance, planning your social media marketing matrix and more.

 If your brand needs help and guidance we can help with training tailored to your specific needs or answer your most urgent questions in an expert call or a series of consultation sessions.
 Contact us and we’ll arrange a video chat to find out what you need and move forward from there.